evoldoers/machineboss/README.md

 ## Command-line interface

-Boss Machine has an associated command-line tool that makes most transducer operations available through its arguments, defining a small expression language for weighted automata.
+BossMachine has an associated command-line tool that makes most transducer operations available through its arguments, defining a small expression language for weighted automata.

 ## Command-line usage